adithya2424/EmbeddedEdgeAI/Demos/README.md

-# Micro TVM with PyTorch on STM32 Nucleo L476RG
+# microTVM with PyTorch on STM32 Nucleo L476RG

 Welcome to this comprehensive demo where we showcase how to deploy a simple PyTorch model onto an STM32 Nucleo L476RG board using microTVM.
 This guide will cover everything from the initial model setup in PyTorch to the final deployment on the microcontroller.